35th National Film Awards: Regional Awards

+Citation: For a deeply compassionate portrayal of a middle class working woman with an old grandfather and sister as her dependents, attempting to retain the integrity of her family in the present day urban milieu.

 Non-Feature Films

 Short Films made in any Indian language and certified by the Central Board of Film Certification as a documentary/newsreel/fiction are eligible for non-feature film section.

 Juries

 A committee headed by Buddhadeb Dasgupta was appointed to evaluate the non-feature films awards.
 Following were the jury members: